-- Pounding of your heart (palpitations)
+- Pounding of the heart, sometimes called heart palpitations.

-- Increased appetite
+- Increased hunger.

-- Nervousness, anxiety and irritability
+- Nervousness, anxiety and irritability.

-- Changes in menstrual patterns
+- Changes in menstrual cycles.

-- Increased sensitivity to heat
+- Increased sensitivity to heat.

-- Changes in bowel patterns, especially more frequent bowel movements
+- Changes in bowel patterns, especially more-frequent bowel movements.

-- Fine, brittle hair
+- Fine, brittle hair.

 When to see a doctor